Subscribe

 Limitations:

 • Added complexity.
 You need to determine how the workload is distributed among the nodes.
-You can use Kubernetes for load management
+You can use Kubernetes, an orchestration platform that automates the deployment and management of these containers, to handle load distribution across your infrastructure.

 • Higher costs.
 Adding new nodes costs more than upgrading existing ones